-The Board has resolved that the Directors will comply with this Code provision and such explanation and statement has been included in the annual report for the financial year ended 31 January 2016 onwards.
+The Board has resolved that the Directors will comply with this Code provision and such explanation and statement has been included in the annual report.

 C.2.3 The board should monitor the company's risk management and internal control systems and, at least annually, carry out a review of their effectiveness, and report on that review in the annual report.
 The monitoring and review should cover all material controls, including financial, operational and compliance controls.